 It was in the 1930s that the Great Smoky Mountain National Park was finally and fully authorized.
-It came about because of the hard work and diligence of several well-known people.
+This came about because of the hard work and diligence of several well-known people.
 It is one of the largest protected land areas in the continental united states, covering over 520,976 acres!

-One of the original people to advocate for the park was W.P.
+One of the first people to advocate for the park was W.P.
 Davis, who came from Knoxville, Tennessee.
-It all began with a tour that he hand his wife made of the western national parks.
+It all began with a tour that he and his wife made of the western national parks.
 The story tells of a woman who was curious why there wasn’t a national park in the Great Smoky Mountains considering the beautiful scenery and the wonderful animals that made their home there.

-Black bears are amongst the most popular animals in East Tennessee: they are considered a local treasure in the area.
+Black bears are among the most popular animals in East Tennessee: they are considered a local treasure in the area.
 Most of them find their homes in the Cherokee National Forest, and the Great Smoky Mountain National Park.
 Because of the growth of the park, the population of black bears has steadily grown throughout the years.

-Their roaming grounds once included most of North America, but due to the growing human population, and the economic changes the country underwent, the bears habitats have shrunk, and these bears have had a more difficult time finding food and water and places to sleep and hibernate.
+Their roaming grounds once included most of North America, but due to the growing human population and economic changes the country underwent, the bears habitats have shrunk, and these bears have had a more difficult time finding food and water and places to sleep and hibernate.
 Once these vital habitats are lost, it is unavoidable that bears and humans alike should suffer.

-Now the bears have begun wandering out of the park into communities.
+Now the Smoky Mountain Black Bears have begun wandering out of the park into communities.
 They may come across human food, and become erratic and dangerous.
-It doesn’t seem to matter how many times people are warned to leave the black bears alone: they still try to bother and feed these treasured animals.
-This encourages the bears to get into things they shouldn’t, such as pilfered food and trash.
+Tourists often still try to bother and feed these treasured animals; it doesn’t seem to matter how many times people are warned to leave the black bears alone.
+This encourages the Smoky Mountain Bears to get into things they shouldn’t, such as pilfered food and trash.
 Unfortunately, most people don’t seem to realize the damage they are causing to these beautiful creatures.

-Most bears can be seen out foraging for food in the mornings or evenings in the spring and summer months.
+Most Smoky Mountain Black Bears can be seen out foraging for food in the mornings or evenings in the spring and summer months.
 They also mate during the summer months.
-Bears are not monogamous creatures: both males and females are known to take multiple partners during mating season.
+Its interesting to note that bears are not monogamous creatures: both males and females are known to take multiple partners during mating season.
 They will find a den when cooler weather begins to start.
 This is usually a hollow tree stump or anywhere else they can find shelter.

 In Gatlinburg, Tennessee there is a wildlife encounter where you can see many animals.
 This includes the playful river otters who enjoy playing under water.
-There are beautiful bobcats as well, and birds of prey that are in an enclosed aviary.
+There are also beautiful bobcats as well, and birds of prey in an enclosed aviary.
 There are other native species that will eventually find their home here as well including foxes, raccoons, skunks, flying squirrels, and turtles and snakes.

 During the winter months, bears will tend to hibernate and you won’t be able to see them when visiting.
 So make sure when you visit in the summer to make this wildlife encounter a priority.